thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

 }'
 ```

-The plugin then checks the `tedge-log-plugin.toml` file for the log type in the incoming message (`mosquitto`),
+The plugin then checks the `tedge-log-plugin.toml` file for the log `type` in the incoming message (`mosquitto`),
 retrieves the log files using the `path` glob pattern provided in the plugin config file,
 including only the ones modified within the date range(`2013-06-22T17:03:14.000+02:00` to `2013-06-23T18:03:14.000+02:00`),
 with the content filtered by the search text(`ERROR`) and the maximum line count(`1000`).

-This filtered content is then uploaded to the given URL as `tedgeUrl` via an HTTP PUT request.
+This filtered content is then uploaded to the URL received in the command as `tedgeUrl` via an HTTP PUT request.

 During the process, the plugin updates the command status via MQTT
 by publishing a retained message to the same `<root>/<identifier>/cmd/log_upload/<id>` topic,